 Fast forward to February, 2019 when new Endowment Committee members were elected to re-introduce endowment to the congregation.
 Our vision is to "provide a vehicle to receive, manage and distribute enduring gifts to nurture faith among current and future generations, both locally and globally."
 Our desire is to encourage and enable participation in this fund by the Love of Christ family.

 You will be hearing more about endowment, why it is important and how you can become involved in the coming months.
-Information will be available through bulletins, email, a brochure and planned meetings in February and March.
+Information will be available through bulletins, email, a brochure and planned meetings later this year.

 The Endowment Committee looks forward to your participation to invest in a perpetual, proactive way to further the church's mission now and in the future.

 As individuals and couples consider estate, end-of-life planning, and legacy giving options, the Endowment Fund Committee would like to provide the most current information on how each of us can help support the mission of Christ through Love of Christ Lutheran Church through intentional planning.

 Back to the Beginning: This musical is filled with messages of God’s love, hope, redemption and how good His ways are!
 The scene opens up at a rustic campground in the mountains when a few campers hear a strange sound.
 Norman, the camp counselor, recognizing the all-too-familiar sound, leaves the group to investigate and finds Finn, a good kid who has been spending too much time with the rebellious Rigsby brothers, and the H.O.
 2000 Time Machine.
 Wanting to impress his two new “friends,” Finn had activated the machine and lost the Rigsby brothers… back in the Garden of Eden!
 Ready to embark on an unplanned adventure, the campers jump into the H.O.
 2000 to find the lost boys and end up traveling back through time, visiting the same campsite in 2000, 1995, 1978, 1955, 1808, and finally, making it all the way back to Creation!